noteed/nix-exps/README.md

 --pure -A services-shell --run run` from the "Using nix-shell" section).
 Or maybe it should be something like `$(nix-build ...)/bin/run` in both cases ?

+TODO See the cloud-init logs when spinnig an image at DigitalOcean, to see if they provide a disk or if we should call their meta-data server.